Full-Thrust/ftmap/README.txt

 Increased max object to 20K and max object classes to 500.

-Created simple unit tests in example.sh
+Created simple unit tests in unit-test.sh

 Removed all gcc compiler warnings.